-Khosrov bey Sultanov took effective measures for organizing the defense of Karabakh and also for neutralizing the heads of the local separatists and extremists.
+Khosrov bey Sultanov took effective measures for organizing the defence of Karabakh and also for neutralizing the heads of the local separatists and extremists.
 Having exiled some irreconcilable members of the local Armenian national council, he restored, for some time, stability and order in Karabakh without bloodshed.
 Sultanov also made steps towards normalization of relations between the Armenian and the Azeri population of Karabakh.
 In Shusha the Armenians began to attend the Azeri part of the town again, and the Azeris, without fear- the Armenian part.
 The town became united again.
 Much work was done to secure safety of the Armenian population of Karabakh.
 For example, in June 1919 and information was received, that 200 Shushavian riders were going to attack the neighboring Armenian village of Dashalty to avenge Andranik’s attacks to the Azeri villages in Zangezur.
 Immediately, units of the National Army were sent to Dashalty.
-Troops reached there and dispersed the attackers in good time, when these bands had already burned the outermost house of the village, moreover, the attackers lost three people dead.6
+Troops reached there and dispersed the attackers in good time, when these bands had already burned the outermost house of the village, moreover, the attackers lost three people dead.

 Restoration of stability, even though was temporary, but led to bettering of the interethnic relations and in August 1919 the Armenian community of Karabakh in its congress officially recognized the authority of the Azerbaijanian government.

 The Azerbaijanian government achieved considerable success in the international area as well.
-On January 11, 1920 the Supreme Council of the Allies made a decision in Versailles: «The Allied and League [of Nations] countries de-facto recognize the governments of Azerbaijan and Georgia»7.
+On January 11, 1920 the Supreme Council of the Allies made a decision in Versailles: «The Allied and League [of Nations] countries de-facto recognize the governments of Azerbaijan and Georgia».
 Soon a similar decision was made with regard to Armenia too.
 Unsolved territorial disputes among the Caucasian republics hampered them to be recognized in de-jure level.

 Nevertheless, news about recognition of the Azerbaijan’s sovereignty reached the country in March and became the reason for great celebrations.
 A general amnesty was declared; a military parade was organized in Baku.